debatelab/debatelab.github.io/_posts/2021-04-15-artificial-deliberating-agents.md

 tags: [language modeling,AI,opinion dynamics]
 ---

-In our recent [paper](https://arxiv.org/abs/2104.06737), we develop a *natural-language* agent-based model of argumentation (ABMA).
+[📝 [Paper](https://www.jasss.org/25/1/2.html)] In our recent paper, we develop a *natural-language* agent-based model of argumentation (ABMA).
 Its artificial deliberative agents (ADAs) are constructed with the help of so-called neural language models recently developed in AI and computational linguistics (and which we've explored [here]({{ site.baseurl }}/journal/thinking-aloud.html) and [here]({{ site.baseurl }}/journal/critical-thinking-language-models.html)).
 ADAs are equipped with a minimalist belief system and may generate and submit novel contributions to a conversation.

 ![Sketch of artificial deliberating agents (ADAs)]({{ site.baseurl }}/assets/img/ADA_illustrated2.png)